 He has extensive experience of drafting scheme trust deeds and rules and other governing documents, including the drafting, certification and recertification of Pension Protection Fund compliant contingent assets.
 He also advises clients on the pensions aspects of corporate acquisitions and disposals, as well as insolvencies, restructuring and pensions disputes.

 Additionally, Joe provides advice to trustees and the Pension Protection Fund in order to progress pension schemes through the qualification process for assistance from the Financial Assistance Scheme or Pension Protection Fund assessment period.

-Joe has also advised charity / not for profit sector employers on their successful withdrawal from non-associated multi-employer schemes (NAMES), including project managing clients through the employer debt payment process, advising on the transfer of assets and liabilities from NAMES to another scheme and even the establishment of a new scheme to accept such a transfer.
+Joe has also advised charity / not for profit sector employers on their successful withdrawal from non-associated multi-employer schemes, including project managing clients through the employer debt payment process, advising on the transfer of assets and liabilities to another scheme and even the establishment of a new scheme to accept such a transfer.

 Joe joined Osborne Clarke in February 2011, having qualified as a pensions solicitor in April 2009.
 Joe is a full member of the Association of Pension Lawyers.

 Major Car Manufacturer

 Advised in an action brought by a major car manufacturer arising from a mistake in its pension scheme rules heard in the High Court and Court of Appeal